Simpro provides a comprehensive 12 month warranty to give you peace of mind.

 - “Minor Fault” means a fault or defect that requires less than one hour to rectify

-- “Instruction Handbook” means a document so titled that provides brief information and guidance on the operation of the Product for commonly performed functions.
+- “User Manual” means a document so titled that provides brief information and guidance on the operation of the Product for commonly performed functions.

 - “Service Manual” means a document so titled that provides comprehensive information and guidance for service, repairs and maintenance.

 - “Warranty Registration Process” means the process of an End User registering their product with Simpro.
 This may be done using the web form here: https://simpro.world/support/warranty-registration